 This week we have two quarterbacks meeting who have faced very different stories since they entered the NFL draft.
-While I am not a story teller, I find the careers of Jason Campbell and Kyle Orton interestingly combined.
+While I am not a story teller, I find the careers of Jason Campbell and Kyle Orton interestingly intertwined.
 So if you will humor me and put up with my writing, I'd like to take a trip back to 2005 all the way to this next Sunday.

 Kyle Orton - Jason Campbell, connected by their draft positions, their teams and coaches, and by their differences.
 Two quarterbacks who were taken in the same draft, rounds apart, but who have had careers, and styles that vary greatly.

 Jason Campbell was selected with the 25th pick, a round earlier than almost everyone expected, but due to two quarterbacks, Alex Smith and Aaron Rodgers, being taken earlier in the round, Washington took a chance and reached slightly to select Campbell, not trusting any other mid round quarterbacks.
 Jason came into Washington with legendary coach Joe Gibbs, who had just come off an up and down 2004 season, but trusted, and rightly so, on the veteran arm of Mark Brunell.
 The Redskins went 10-6 Campbell's rookie year, and in 2006 he got his chance to start, but despite some decent play by Jason, the Redskins still finished 2-5.

 Just three rounds after Campbell was celebrating his draft selection in 2005, the Bears wanted to add depth at quarterback to backup their recent 2004 1st round selection, Rex Grossman.
 Head Coach Lovie Smith looked at 2005 as the season the Bears could see what Rex could do, relying on a solid group of wide receivers and running backs, and one of the top defenses in the NFL.
 But an early Grossman injury caused a very unprepared Kyle Orton to start.